News · Cataract surgery · Updated May 2026

 • Migrate from the equator of the bag onto the central optical zone

-• Transform into fibrotic, wrinkled tissue (a process called epithelial-mesenchymal transition)
+• Transform into fibrotic, wrinkled tissue (epithelial-mesenchymal transition)

 • Form milky pearl-like clusters known as Elschnig pearls